Join the TRAILBLAZERS Tandem Cycling Club

 - Complete the waiver (phone pics are acceptable) and send to the president or vice president requesting an orientation on how to ride a tandem.
 To process your request quicker email a copy of your waiver and etransfer your registration fee payment ($50).
 You can hand in the original copy on the day of your orientation.

 We welcome all friends and family both individual riders and tandem riders to join us on scheduled group rides even if you are not a member.
 There is no fee if you decide to join us on your own and meet us at the cycling location.
 Donations to the club which support access to cycling for the vision loss community is always welcomed and very much needed for bike repair and maintenance.
 Although we are a recreational cycling club, single riders you may notice that tandem riding typically moves a little faster; therefore this may or may not impact what is generally considered by the TRAILBLAZERS as recreational leisure cycling.
 Check us out!!!
 We would like to welcome you to ride with us.

-“Captains” are sighted volunteers who ride on the front of our tandems (bicycles built for two).
+Captains are sighted volunteers who ride on the front of our tandems (bicycles built for two).
 These volunteers are from the age of 16 & up and who are experienced cyclists.
-Volunteers do not pay for a club membership; however donations are appreciated and go directly to the cost of insurance and tandem repair.
+Volunteers are not required to pay for a club membership; however donations are appreciated and go directly to the cost of insurance and tandem repair.

-“Stokers” are blind, deaf-blind or vision impaired adults who ride on the back of a tandem.
-All stokers must pay an annual membership fee to have access to the use of club’s bikes.
+Stokers are people who are blind, deaf-blind or partially sighted cyclists that ride on the back of a tandem.
+All stokers must pay an annual membership fee to have access to the use of the clubs tandems.

 Again the TRAILBLAZERS volunteer Executive Board would like to welcome you to the club!